aarondiel/faber-colorscheme/README.md

 ## todo:

-- typings (emmylua seems to only provide very basic typings)
+- typings (emmylua does not seem to be quite fit for doing that)
 - ability to create custom highlighting groups